ryanneufeld/git-to-know-your-tools/script.md

 - Reverting changes means restoring an old version, or knowing exactly what lines changed.

+This is clearly a mess.

+One day the Dean is walking by and hears Abed and Brita arguing about who's fault it was to give Chang access to the source code.
+"It sounds like you need version control, you should checkout that git thingy I hear the IT guys talking about."

+-- Scene --

 - Pros and cons
     + Web ui isn't terrible, but isn't great for finding the right version of your file.
     + Dropbox lets them get back older versions of files, or deleted files.